sindrehenriksen/resolve-games/assets/rules.md

 ## TLDR

-There are two groups of three and four teams, respectively.
-Each team in each group plays all the other teams once in games of __Mario Kart__ and __Fussball__.
+There are five teams.
+Each team plays all the other teams once in games of __Mario Kart__ and __Fussball__.

-The best teams from each group go into a knock-out round that will decide who will become _the Champions of the Resolve Christmas Games 2023_ - thus sementing their names on the glourios Resolve Games Trophy for eternity!
+After the group stage, all the teams get a chance in the knock-out phase.
+Obviously, the higher you rank in the group stage the bigger your advantage in the knock-out phase.
+The knock-out phase decides who becomes _the Champions of the Resolve Summer Games 2024_ - thus cementing their names on the glorious Resolve Games Trophy for eternity!

 ## Practicalities

 ### Playing times

 The teams are responsible for finding suitable times for their own matches.
-Make sure you have played all of your matches by Wednesday, Dec 13th!
+Make sure you have played all of your matches by Wednesday, July 31st!

 ### Results